Little-known hot spot of world democracy on China’s doorstep

 The “other side” in this case is China, the world’s most populous country which celebrates its 70th anniversary as a Communist one-party state next Tuesday.

-This text is part of SWI swissinfo.ch's coverage of this year's Global Forum on Modern Direct Democracyexternal link which opens in Taiwan on October 2. swissinfo.ch supports the event and will report about it in several languages.
+This text is part of SWI swissinfo.ch's coverage of this year's Global Forum on Modern Direct Democracyexternal link which opens in Taiwan on October 2. swissinfo.ch supports the event and will report on it in several languages.

-Ko Cheng-fang is a young female politician, who represents the island of Kinmen (area 153 km2, pop.
+Ko Cheng-fang is a young female politician who represents the island of Kinmen (area 153 km2, pop.
 130,000) in the national Taiwanese parliament in Taipei.

 The beaches of Kinmen island and the Chinese provincial capital, Xiamen, are just a few hundred metres from each other, a strikingly close distance compared with the 200 kilometres which separate the shores of mainland China and the coastline of mainland Taiwan.

 Not only night swimming refugees are trying their luck across the small bay.
-In daytime, thousands of Chinese tourists are shipped to Kinmen by ferries for shopping and to - unintentionally - breathe a little bit of democratic fresh air.
+In the daytime, thousands of Chinese tourists are shipped to Kinmen by ferries for shopping and – unintentionally – to breathe a little bit of democratic fresh air.

 The Kinmen archipelago just off the Fuijan shores is part of the small full-fledged democratic country, Taiwan, and does not belong to the increasingly autocratic regime in Beijing.